For a deeper dive, see our ChatGPT SEO guide.

 Build Recognition Signals

-- Claim review profiles: G2, Capterra, Trustpilot, etc. These are heavily indexed.
+- Claim review profiles: G2, Capterra, Trustpilot.
+These are heavily indexed.

 - Ensure consistency: Same description everywhere.
 Same positioning.
 Same name.